MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfccolorbar-class.md

 ### Parameters
  [in] *pParentWnd*
  Pointer to the parent window.
-Cannot be `NULL`.
+Cannot be NULL.

  [in] *rect*
  A bounding rectangle that specifies where to draw the color bar control.